hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

   * Make sure to include the details, even if they are obvious, as [outlined in our Reporting and Communication doc](/docs/moderation/reporting).

 [^1]: An addendum (we try to minimize these):<br />
-If someone forgets their alt text, **_part of_** "help them don't shame them or sealion them" means don't sealion them by telling them it "only takes two seconds to write alt text".
+If someone forgets their alt text, **_part of_** "help them don't shame them or sealion them" means not telling them it "only takes two seconds to write alt text".
 Yes, people should write alt text.
-No, it doesn't take two seconds - there are literally whole articles about how to do this effectively.
+No, it doesn't take two seconds to write (useful) alt text - there are literally whole articles about how to do this effectively.
 If you're going to help, please do so in a genuine way but if not then please move on.
-Users with malicious intent can also always be reported to the mods as well, but that isn't specific to this situation.
+As always, malicious users can be reported to the mods as well, though that isn't specific to this situation.